Latium: Roman Republic and after

 The emperor Augustus officially united all of present-day Italy into a single geo-political entity, Italia, dividing it into eleven regions.
 Latium – together with the present region of Campagna immediately to the southeast of Latium and the seat of Naples – became Region I.

 After the Gothic War (535–554) A.D. and the Eastern Roman (Byzantine) conquest, this region regained its freedom, because the "Roman Duchy" became the property of the Eastern Emperor.
 However the long wars against the barbarian Longobards weakened the region, which was seized by the Roman Bishop who already had several properties in those territories.

 The strengthening of the religious and ecclesiastical aristocracy led to continuous power struggles between lords and the Roman bishop until the middle of the 16th century.
 Innocent III tried to strengthen his own territorial power, wishing to assert his authority in the provincial administrations of Tuscia, Campagna and Marittima through the Church's representatives, in order to reduce the power of the Colonna family.
 Other popes tried to do the same.

 During the period when the papacy resided in Avignon, France (1309–1377), the feudal lords' power increased due to the absence of the Pope from Rome.
 Small communes, and Rome above all, opposed the lords' increasing power, and with Cola di Rienzo, they tried to present themselves as antagonists of the ecclesiastical power.
 However, between 1353 and 1367, the papacy regained control of Latium and the rest of the Papal States.

 From the middle of the 16th century, the papacy politically unified Latium with the Papal States, so that these territories became provincial administrations of St. Peter's estate; governors in Viterbo, in Marittima and Campagna, and in Frosinone administered them for the papacy.

 After the short-lived Roman Republic (18th century), the region's annexation to France by Napoleon Bonaparte in February 1798, Latium became again part of the Papal States in October, 1799.

 On 20 September 1870, the capture of Rome, during the reign of Pope Pius IX, and France's defeat at Sedan, completed Italian unification, and Latium was incorporated into the Kingdom of Italy.

 Modern region of Latium

-Latium, often referred to by the Italian name Lazio, is a government region, i.e. one of the first-level administrative divisions of the state.
-There are twenty regions in Italy.
+Latium, often referred to by the Italian name Lazio, is a government region, one of the first-level administrative divisions of the state, and one of twenty regions in Italy.
 Originally meant as administrative districts of the central state, the regions acquired a significant level of autonomy following a constitutional reform in 2001.
 The modern region of Latium contains the national capital Rome.